Stylish Campers From Another Time

 Getting rid of all my material possessions was the best thing I've done in my life, he explained.
 And I believe him...

-And before I settled down, my thoughts went from living in a vintage camper or boat.
+But before I settled down, my thoughts went from living in a vintage camper or boat.
 Far away from it all.
-I have a wonderful family now and I'm not complaining, but somewhere deep down inside I still live in my dreamworld.
+I have a wonderful family now and I'm not complaining, but somewhere deep down inside, I still live in my dreamworld.

-OK, call me a dreamer and I love to daydream...but if you think a little bit, isn't life itself just a dream?
+OK, call me a dreamer and I love to daydream...but if you think about it, isn't life itself just a dream?

 And this video is very close to my dreams...